NB1355/PP1-Mountaineering-Global/README.md

 ## Business Requirements [Phase I]
-* Creative design to represent the main branches of the business
+* Creative design to represent the main branches of the business [Passd! using hoorizental tabs and bring all 4 areas below in Home page]
-    * Welcome and introduction to our business
+    * Welcome and introduction to our business [Passe! enphasis by using a video as background]
-    * Introduction to professional summer programs.
+    * Introduction to professional summer programs [Passed! background photo plus simple text cover]
-    * Introduction to professional winter programs.
+    * Introduction to professional winter programs [Passed! background photo plus simple text cover]
-    * Introduction to planned four-season photography programs.
+    * Introduction to planned four-season photography programs [Passed! background photo plus 4 sections event tab directed to contact page.]
-* Simple photo gallery to showcase our artistic side!
+* Simple photo gallery to showcase our artistic side [Done! improvements in next steps]
-* Simple contact form supporting lengthy messages!
+* Simple contact form supporting lengthy messages [Done! tested with CodeInstitute Script]
-* Access to social media directly
+* Access to social media directly [Done! available in the footer all pages]

 * Users Experience
-	* 4-5 clicks away for the user to get in touch with us!
+	* 4-5 clicks away for the user to get in touch with us [Passed! ]
-	* easy navigation, proper visual experience
+	* easy navigation, proper visual experience [Passed! ]
-	* comfortable with any device size
+	* comfortable with any device size [Passed!
+Improvement possible for contact form in very small screens.]

 ## Delivered Product